-The decline in creative effectiveness through the 2010s has been much discussed, with plenty of potential reasons cited.
+The decline in creative effectiveness has been much discussed, with plenty of potential reasons cited.
 Marketers have been accused of a short-termist myopia, of being too rational, left-brained, and of focusing on awards and not business impacts.
 As well as this, it has been argued that measurement is to blame: by concentrating on data and not on gut, have marketers have lost the essence of what constitutes great advertising?

 As part of Thinkbox’s Demand Generation event in November 2019 I put forward a case that measurement as a practice is not to blame, but that bad measurement practice is, in that it causes marketers to make misguided decisions.

 To put measurement back on the right track requires a rule book that all of the industry can follow.
 This rule book needs to be simple, based on experience, and well-practiced.
-Therefore, the nine golden rules that follow are nothing new.
-You may think that they’re too damn obvious.
-But how many of us can realistically say we follow all of them, all the time?
+The 9 Golden Rules of Measurement is that rule book.